Masai Mara

 You only require bottled water on the first and last day however on the mountain we will boil water or add purifying tablets then filter using MSR water filtering pump before refilling in your water bottles every morning.

-We organize transportation from your hotel to the park’s entry point.
-The number of people, their budget and preference dictates the mode of transport we can offer and in addition if you are located in Nairobi, we can pre arrange a shuttle coach to Arusha or Moshi.
+Expeditions to Mount Kilimanjaro typically commence from Arusha or Moshi.
+We arrange transportation from your hotel to the park’s entry point.
+The mode of transport we offer is determined by the number of people, their budget and preferences.
+If you are located in Nairobi, we can pre-arrange a shuttle coach to Arusha or Moshi.

 Call To Action